sendsmaily/smaily-magento-extension/README.md

 ### Abandoned cart notification

 - Automatically notify customers about their abandoned cart
-- Send abandoned cart information to smaily for easy use on templates
+- Send abandoned cart information to Smaily for easy use on templates

 ## Requirements